timqian/dapp-possiblities/README.md

 ## Folder structure
-Contracts are stored in `contracts` folder and clients interacting with them is stored in `clients` folder.
+- `/contracts`: stores contracts
+- `clients`: stores clients interacting with contracts
-Scripts in `migrations` folder is used to deploy contracts to blockchain
+- `migrations`: stores scripts used to deploy contracts to eth blockchain

 ## Applications
 1. SimpleStorage: Store a value on blockchain